Bouliki972/bouliki/worldcup.md

 ---
 ## ⚽ Live Match Updates

+### 🛑 Good to know, I am not happy and I am disappointed

+Finally, the first trio of female referees to referee a game happened during Czechia 🇨🇿 vs. South Africa 🇿🇦.
+It was about time 📯.
+I will ignore for now that the referees are from the United States 🇺🇸.
+That said, I am shocked by the level of FIFA corruption; the executives do not even hide it anymore.
+I am disappointed.

+I love the game, I played the game (amateur) for years, and now I watch the games whenever they're NOT behind a paywall.
+I am pissed, yes pissed, because now I barely watch football.
+This is the first time I have no clue which teams or players are best or spectacular from seeing the matches.
+So kudos to the Dutch broadcast NPO for showing all the games, and the same for the German broadcast ZDF.
+It is actually fun to watch the games on the German channel—one should try to watch a game in another language!
+My mum, bless her, "watches" the games via YouTube watch-alongs.

+A line about the water breaks: It is a joke! 💨 The water breaks are commercial breaks in disguise.
+Why does football have to change the rules for surely the US audience, so they can go to the loo or grab a chemical soft drink?
+And the cherry on the cake is that a lot of stadiums have air-conditioning, and most temperatures are around 20°C. Oh well.

+This leads to the carbon footprint of this World Cup.
+Delocalizing, yes, but polluting the planet even more?
+And high ticket prices?
+No. This is supposed to be accessible to all.

+Last but not least, I am guilty.
+Despite not approving of the way the WC was organized, I am still watching some games.
+I had the same dilemma when the WC was in Qatar 🇶🇦.

+---

+### 🟧 Orange fever

+After a disappointing start against Japan 🇯🇵, the Dutch 🇳🇱 had an incredible game vs. Sweden 🇸🇪.
+5-1!
+Brobbey, Gakpo, and Summerville—players from the Premier League 🏴󠁧󠁢󠁥󠁮󠁧󠁿—scored.
+I think Sweden 🇸🇪 brought on Elanga too late; he spiced up the game and was a delight to see.

+Watching the game at home was super fun.
+Each time the Dutch scored, guess what?
+Fireworks.
+It took a while for the 1st one—my guess is the fans needed time to go into the attics or garden houses to find them.
+The Dutch and their fireworks 🎆 it's a love story.
+In the stadium, we had Queen Máxima and King Willem-Alexander; they are sports aficionados.

+I'll finish on this funny and very telling note.
+One could see a few Dutch supporters in the stadium with the following message on their shirts: *Houston, we have a solution!*

+The other game, Germany 🇩🇪 vs. Ivory Coast 🇨🇮, almost finished with an upset.
+IC 🇨🇮 scored first.
+They were threatening in their orange shirts.
+It took more than 30 minutes for Germany 🇩🇪 to score.
+I was about to go to bed when at 90+4, the Germans did it again.
+So they are through to the next round, but Ivory Coast 🇨🇮 failed to preserve that draw.
+IC 🇨🇮 will certainly go through, though.

+Orange was the color of my evening! 🟧

+## ⚽ Archive

 ### 🌍 Africa rocks!

 We all know since 2010 "Waka Waka" from Shakira, which was taken from the original Cameroonian 🇨🇲 makossa song "Zamina mina (Zangaléwa)".
 In 2026, "this time for Africa" is so true.